Adventures with Paul Cain

 It was my pleasure to first meet him in Harrogate in 1990 and after visiting Kansas we quickly became close friends.
 I valued our friendship and have reflected much on how I observed other well-known ministries interact with Paul.
 There were lots of opportunities to be involved in the things that Paul was engaged with, particularly as his Associate for the UK & Europe, but I had no idea back in 1990 that one day I would have the weighty responsibility of writing his obituary, announcing to the world that a dear friend had died and gone to be with the Lord.

-For his last few years I was the ghost-writer for Paul on his Twitter, Instagram and Facebook accounts – it was an interesting time.
-Paul was too tired to keep up with social media and knowing Paul’s heart well enough he encouraged me to write on his behalf.
-I have put a few of the web pages here also in case one day I should close his website.
-They keep the memory of Paul Cain alive for those who want to be encouraged, stirred and challenged.
-And they also inspire me!
+For his last few years I was the ghost-writer for Paul on his website, Facebook and social media accounts – it was an interesting time.
+Paul was too tired to keep up with social media and knowing Paul’s heart well enough he encouraged me to write and communicate on his behalf.

 With appreciation to Ashley Collishaw for the work he has done digitising the videos.